By Joshua E. Stern, Divorce and Family Law Attorney

 Whether you’re in the midst of divorce and need to ensure you retain your business and its value, or you own a business and want to preemptively protect it with a prenuptial agreement or postnuptial agreement, our team is here to support you.

 Contact us at (847) 868-9584 or request a free consultation online.
-We have offices on the North Shore in downtown Evanston and Lake Forest, as well as in Chicago and Oakbrook Terrace.
+We have offices on the North Shore in downtown Evanston and Lake Forest, as well as in Chicago and Oak Brook.
 We’ll happily meet with you at the location most convenient to you.